Aadeleye11/submission_reminder_app_Aadeleye11/README.md

 #Submission Reminder App

-The startup.sh file in the directory is run to start the app.
+Run the create-environment.sh file load up the reminder app and all it's directories with the files and folders included.